franulca/home-network-cybersecurity-journey/01b-Gateway-Gauntlet.md

 Both dishing out IP addresses.
 Both insisting they were the rightful boss.

-> “It was like two teachers trying to mark the same attendance sheet — both convinced the other was wrong.”
+> It was like two teachers trying to mark the same attendance sheet — both convinced the other was wrong.

 Devices were hopping subnets.
 DHCP leases were clashing.